gadenbuie/de-iris-my-repos/README.md

 A few options are available in `de_iris_my_repos()`

-- `user`: The GitHub user name to review, by default the user associated with the GitHub PAT used by [gh](https://github.com/r-lib/gh)
+- Choose which GitHub `user` name to review, by default the user associated with the GitHub PAT used by [gh](https://github.com/r-lib/gh)

 - Set `dry_run = TRUE` to return results without doing anything